Xilinx/SDAccel_Examples/vision/edge_detection/README.md

 ```

 ##  COMMAND LINE ARGUMENTS
+***OpenCV for Example Applications***

+This application requires OpenCV runtime libraries.
+If the host does not have OpenCV installed use the Xilinx included libraries with the following command:

+`export LD_LIBRARY_PATH=$XILINX_SDX/lnx64/tools/opencv/:$LD_LIBRARY_PATH`

 Once the environment has been configured, the application can be executed by
 ```
 ./edge <krnl_edge XCLBIN> ./data/input/eiffel.bmp